novotnyr/rabbitmq-script-idea-plugin/README.markdown

 How To Use
 ==========
-Create a YAML file that represents a script which can be executed against RabbitMQ broker.
+Create a YAML file with a `.rabbitmq` extension that represents a script which can be executed against RabbitMQ broker.

 Declare a configuration and one or more script command.
 Each script command can be run from IDE independently.